jbush001/HeadphoneGuitarPracticeAmp/README.md

   choose this file under the 'upload BOM' button.
 - positions.csv.
 This is uploaded under the 'upload CPL' button.

-If the board profile or parts are significantly updated, re-export the 3d model (to be used in rendering the stackup).
-From the board editor, select the menu File -> Export -> STEP/GLB/STL...
-Select format STEP, select the 'logic_board' directory, press the 'Export' button.

 Some through hole parts need to be hand soldered and are not included in the assembly positions or BOM.